- DynamoDB provides a highly durable storage infrastructure for mission-critical and primary data storage.

 - Customer managed CMK – the key is stored in your account and is created, owned, and managed by you.
 You have full control over the KMS key (AWS KMS charges apply).

-Encryption at rest can be enabled only for a new table and not for an existing table
+- Encryption at rest can be enabled only for a new table and encryption keys can be switched for an existing table.

 - DynamoDB streams can be used with encrypted tables and are always encrypted with a table-level encryption key